-Figure 51 and Figure 52 show the LM2597 junction temperature rise above ambient temperature with a 500-mA load for various input and output voltages.
-The Bias Supply pin was not used (left open) for these curves.
-Connecting the Bias Supply pin to the output voltage would reduce the junction temperature by approximately 5°C to 15°C, depending on the input and output voltages, and the load current.
-This data was taken with the circuit operating as a buck switcher with all components mounted on a PCB to simulate the junction temperature under actual operating conditions.
-This curve is typical, and can be used for a quick check on the maximum junction temperature for various conditions, but keep in mind that there are many factors that can affect the junction temperature.
+Figure 41 shows the LM2598S (DDPAK package) junction temperature rise above ambient temperature with a 1-A load for various input and output voltages.
+This data was taken with the circuit operating as a buck switching regulator with all components mounted on a PCB to simulate the junction temperature under actual operating conditions.
+This curve can be used for a quick check for the approximate junction temperature for various conditions, but be aware that there are many factors that can affect the junction temperature.